viniciusmmattos/ContaOnline/README.md

 * Github

 ## How to use
 ### The app's homepage has the options in the menu to login or register.
-You can choose which way is best for you;
+You can choose which way is best for you

 ### Login